fireship-io/fireship.io/content/courses/javascript/intro-how-js-works.md

 youtube: FSs_JYwnAdI
 ---

 JavaScript is often described as some variation of "high-level, single-threaded, garbage-collected, interpreted (or just-in-time compiled),  prototype-based, multi-paradigm, dynamic language with a non-blocking event loop".
-You may encounter these terms during an JS job interview, but understanding their meaning will help you better understand the behavior of your code.
+You may encounter these terms during a JS job interview, but understanding their meaning will help you better understand the behavior of your code.
 Let's unpack each of these key terms.

 <div class="box box-info">
 Keep in mind, you don't *need* to know these concepts to start using JavaScript productively.
 It may take years of development experience before they really start to sink in, so don't worry if it feels overwhelming.